-The Rio CRA is located within the Primary Urban Service District.
+The Old Palm City CRA is located within the Primary Urban Service District.
 Therefore, pursuant to CGMP Objective 4.7A., the full range of public facilities and services at the adopted Level of Service are to be provided or programmed to be provided.
-Because the maximum residential density allowed pursuant to the proposed future land use designations is approximately the same as that permitted pursuant to the current future land use designations, no significant additional impact on the adopted Level of Service for public facilities and services is anticipated by the amendment of the FLUM.
+Because the maximum residential density allowed pursuant to the proposed future land use designations is approximately the same as that permitted pursuant to the current future land use designations, as implemented by the Land Development Regulations, no significant additional impact on the adopted Level of Service for public facilities and services is anticipated by the amendment of the FLUM.
 Present or planned public facilities and services will be capable of meeting the adopted LOS standards for the proposed future land use designation.